UDOOboard/Neo-Docs/docs/12_Debugging_&_Troubleshooting/02_Arduino_from_my_PC.md

 For the moment you should use the [1.6.5 IDE version](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous).

 ## Why?
 Arduino IDE changed in the last two version its Board Manager.
-It will become compatible with the lastest versions as soon as possible.
+It will become compatible with the latest versions as soon as possible.